If you’ve ever bought a drink from Starbucks, you may have encountered the term “handcrafted.”

 You may not always find the drink you want on the menu

-Remember how the Eggnog Latte vanished from Starbucks’ menu?
+Remember how the eggnog latte vanished from Starbucks’ menu?
 At least 27 percent of diehard fans were disappointed.

 If you’re looking for something beyond the usual chocolate/coffee/mocha/cappuccino combo, you’ll feel disappointed.